glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 But now that I've got some free time and decided to focus more on the subject of analyzing and reversing vintage games, I've reopened the project and moved it to [GitHub][link_git_prj].

-My goals were when I started, and still are, to lean as much as I can about the technical aspect of the game and reverse/convert the proprietary file formats that store the game assets to other standard formats that I can open on freely available tools.
+My goals were when I started, and still are, to learn as much as I can about the technical aspect of the game and reverse/convert the proprietary file formats that store the game assets to other standard formats that I can open on freely available tools.
 Starting with the Tank archive format, Dungeon Siege's main compressed archive format.